timescale/docs/api/_hyperfunctions/state_agg/duration_in.md

     - state_agg()
 api_details:
   summary: >
-    Given a state aggregate, calculate the total time spent in the given state.
+    Given a state aggregate, calculate the total time spent in a state.
 If you need to interpolate missing values across time bucket boundaries, use [`interpolated_duration_in`](#interpolated_duration_in).
   signatures:
     - language: sql
       code: |
         duration_in(
+          agg StateAgg,
-          state {TEXT | BIGINT},
+          state {TEXT | BIGINT}
-          aggregate StateAgg
+          [, start TIMESTAMPTZ]
+          [, interval INTERVAL]
         ) RETURNS INTERVAL
   parameters:
     required:
+      - name: agg
+        type: StateAgg
+        description: A state aggregate created with [`state_agg`](#state_agg)
       - name: state
         type: TEXT | BIGINT
         description: The state to query
+    optional:
+      - name: start
+        type: TIMESTAMPTZ
+        description: If specified, only the time in the state after this time is returned.
-      - name: aggregate
+      - name: interval
-        type: StateAgg
+        type: INTERVAL
-        description: A state aggregate created with [`state_agg`](#state_agg)
+        description: If specified, only the time in the state from the start time to the end of the interval is returned.
     returns:
       - column: duration_in
         type: INTERVAL